 The Business Forum, which has become an integral part of the Commonwealth biannual meetings, organised by the Commonwealth Secretariat, the Government of Malta and the Commonwealth Enterprise Council, brings together businesses from around the Commonwealth and beyond.

 The three-day meeting is being attended by some 1200 delegates, including business people from 80 countries.
 The Forum aims to encourage dialogue and cooperation between the business community and Commonwealth Governments whose countries represent two billion people and contribute roughly $10 trillion to international trade.
+Malta is already a popular place to register a company offshore, and there are other potential business ventures open to the locale.

 Prime Minister Harris is among 20 Heads of Government scheduled to speak at the Forum, where he has been invited to give a keynote address later in the week.
 Other guests will include the Lord Mayor and former Lord Mayor of London and HRH the Prince of Wales.